-The Company grants stock options and performance-based restricted stock awards to the Company s key executives based on competitive grants within the industry and based on the level of long-term incentives appropriate for the competitive long-term compensation component of total compensation.
+The Company grants stock options and performance-based restricted stock awards to the Company's key executives based on competitive grants within the industry and based on the level of long-term incentives appropriate for the competitive long-term compensation component of total compensation.
 Such executives are eligible to receive stock options and restricted stock awards annually with other key managers being eligible on a discretionary basis.
 Eligibility for an award does not ensure receipt of an award.
-Options are granted with an exercise price per share equal to the fair market value of the Company s common stock on the date of grant and generally vest in equal annual installments over a three-year period, and have a ten-year term subject to earlier termination.
+Options are granted with an exercise price per share equal to the fair market value of the Company's common stock on the date of grant and generally vest in equal annual installments over a three-year period, and have a ten-year term subject to earlier termination.
 Option grants and restricted stock award grants must be reviewed and approved by the Compensation Committee.

-In January 2007, Company management proposed to the Compensation Committee that the Company s long-term incentive compensation program be modified to provide for 50% stock options and 50% restricted stock awards, based on value.
-In the past, the Company s long-term incentive compensation program consisted solely of stock option grants.
-In a survey conducted by Mercer, the Company noted that a combination of stock options and restricted stock was the most prevalent mix of long-term incentive compensation provided by its oilfield service peers.
-Frederic Cook advised the Compensation Committee that there has been a shift towards greater use of restricted stock in the Company s industry as a vehicle for long-term equity compensation.
-The Compensation Committee approved changing the Company s long-term incentive compensation structure to provide for 50% stock options and 50% restricted stock awards.
+In January 2007, Company management proposed to the Compensation Committee that the Company's long-term incentive compensation program be modified to provide for 50% stock options and 50% restricted stock awards, based on value.
+In the past, the Company's long-term incentive compensation program consisted solely of stock option grants.
+In a survey conducted by Mercer Human Resource Consulting (the Company's compensation consultant at that time), the Company noted that a combination of stock options and restricted stock was the most prevalent mix of long-term incentive compensation provided by its oilfield service peers.
+Frederic Cook advised the Compensation Committee that there has been a shift towards greater use of restricted stock in the Company's industry as a vehicle for long-term equity compensation.
+The Compensation Committee approved changing the Company's long-term incentive compensation structure to provide for 50% stock options and 50% restricted stock awards.

 The Compensation Committee determined that the vesting for the restricted stock award grants to employees other than members of senior management could be based solely on the passage of time, but that it was increasingly common practice for the vesting of restricted stock awards for members of management to be based on the achievement of a specified performance condition.
-The Compensation Committee believed that the performance condition used for vesting of the restricted stock awards should be a measure that would incentivize the Company s executives to achieve strong financial results for the Company relative to its peers.
-The Compensation Committee also believed that the measure should not be made on an absolute basis, but be based on a comparison to its peers so as to reward financial performance only if it exceeded that of the Company s peers.
+The Compensation Committee believed that the performance condition used for vesting of the restricted stock awards should be a measure that would incentivize the Company's executives to achieve strong financial results for the Company relative to its peers.

-After consultation with Company management and Frederic Cook, the Compensation Committee determined that the performance measure to be used for vesting of the restricted stock awards for executives would be the Company s operating profit growth over a period of time needing to exceed a designated peer group s median operating profit growth over the same period.
-The Compensation Committee believed that such a performance measure would serve to motivate the Company s executives to deliver results aligned with the interests of Company stockholders.
-To introduce the new long-term incentive compensation structure for executives, the Compensation Committee approved two separate grants of performance-based restricted stock awards for executives in 2007.
-After 2007, the Compensation Committee agreed that only one grant of performance-based restricted stock awards would be made annually to executives.
+After consultation with Company management and Frederic Cook, the Compensation Committee determined that the performance measure to be used for vesting of the restricted stock awards for executives would be the Company's operating profit growth over a three-year period of time needing to exceed a designated peer group's median operating profit growth over the same period.
+The Compensation Committee believed that such a performance measure would serve to motivate the Company's executives to deliver results aligned with the interests of Company stockholders.

-The Compensation Committee set the following peer group for comparison purposes in determining vesting of the performance-based restricted stock awards: Baker Hughes, Inc.; BJ Services Co.; Cameron International Corporation; Dresser-Rand Group, Inc.; FMC Technologies, Inc.; Halliburton Co.; Smith International, Inc.; and Weatherford International Ltd.
+The Compensation Committee set the following peer group for comparison purposes in determining vesting of the performance-based restricted stock awards granted in 2012: Aker Solutions ASA; Baker Hughes, Inc.; Cameron International Corporation; Dresser-Rand Group, Inc.; FMC Technologies, Inc.; Halliburton Co.; Schoeller-Bleckmann Oilfield Equipment AG; and Weatherford International Ltd. Wellstream Holdings PLC was removed from the peer group due to its "change of control" event.
+This peer group consisted of companies in the oilfield services sector with varying ranges of market capitalization and revenues.
+This peer group, on a collective basis, represents companies with businesses that compete with the Company's businesses.